FirelyTeam/firely-docs/vonk/reference/programming_api/bundles.rst

 Bundle from SourceNodes
 -----------------------

-ISourceNode is from Hl7.Fhir.ElementModel and not tied to a specific FHIR version, and Vonk can serialize ISourceNode provided that the right StructureDefinition is available in the Administration API - which is the case for Bundle by default.
+ISourceNode is from Hl7.Fhir.ElementModel and not tied to a specific FHIR version, and Firely Server can serialize ISourceNode provided that the right StructureDefinition is available in the Administration API - which is the case for Bundle by default.

 You start by creating the Bundle itself using the class SourceNode that allows for construction of ISourceNode nodes.